imec-int/mix-mustachifier/README.md

 Through socket.io, the scaled picture arrives at the controller.
 Here, the user can choose to publish their picture to twitter and/or post it to our wall.
 If they enter their twitter username, they are mentioned in the tweet.
 The layout of the controller (and of the camera) is designed using [Foundation 3](http://foundation.zurb.com/).

 ### The wall
-The front-end for the "wall" is build using [Backbone.js](http://documentcloud.github.com/backbone/).
+The front-end for the "wall" is built using [Backbone.js](http://documentcloud.github.com/backbone/).
 The wall receives it's data through socket.io.
 If the user also entered their twitter username, information from their twitter account is pulled and displayed on the wall.